His eyes followed the movement of the pink-haired girl as she strolled down the forest, humming.

 This, more or less, makes up the Uchiha Court.
 They were the fibers that shape the excitement, intrigue, and affairs of the Hidden Leaf kingdom.

-Which will make you think where the hell did the frog mentioned in the first sentences of the maiden chapter fits in.
+Which will make you think where the hell does the frog in the beginning of this chapter fit in.

-The frog summoned his guts, and then carefully, he drew towards the princess of his froggy, froggy life.
+The frog mustered his guts, and then carefully, he drew towards the princess of his froggy life.

 He croaked out a 'Hi!'.